AliBacik/Movie-Recommendation-System/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-v4.0-blue?logo=typescript)

-Collaborative Filtering and Content based filtering using Transformer
+Collaborative Filtering and Content based filtering using Transformer.

+**The script is made for our database and pretrained model.
+You have to modify it for your own data and traint it before use.**